Friends of Graeme Park

 Some of the activities sponsored by the Friends of Graeme Park are: Living History programs, Lectures on historical topics, Colonial Christmas, and more.

 Membership in the Friends of Graeme Park is not required for volunteers; however, volunteers are encouraged to join the Friends in further developing this important Historic Landmark.

 How Can You Help?

 Graeme Park can only begin to approach its full potential with the assistance of dedicated volunteers who make exciting and innovative programs at the site.
-The most visible need is for interpretive guides to lead tours for the visiting public.
-There is a gift shop, 18th century foodways program, living history program, and a full calendar of events, all planned and executed by volunteers.
+The most visible need is for interpretive guides to lead tours for the visiting public and school children.
+There is a gift shop, 18th century foodways program, living history program, and a calendar of events, all planned and executed by volunteers.
 There may also be other ways in which your special talents and skills might be of service to the development of Graeme Park.
-Your personal reward will be a sense of pride in your abilities, increased knowledge of an important part of your heritage, and membership in the community of enthusiastic volunteers at the site.
+Your personal reward will be a sense of pride in your abilities, increased knowledge of an important part of our history, and fellowship with a community of enthusiastic volunteers at the site.

 If you provide the time, we’ll provide the opportunity.
 These are just some of the ways you can become involved at Graeme Park.

 - Conduct guided tours of the historic house